Updated: August 6, 2023

 B. Throwing items, objects, substances, etc. out of or towards roofs, balconies, trellises, and ledges are prohibited.

 A. Student Housing staff assign student rooms and roommates.
 Housing staff reserves the right to make assignments and changes as necessary.

 B. No room or roommate changes will be made during the first two weeks of each semester.
-Exceptions may be made by Student Housing personnel or designee.
+Room changes will occur after the first two weeks, if vacancies are available.

 C. All residents are required to complete a roommate agreement.
 Residence Life staff can help facilitate the roommate agreement, which will be kept on file with the Resident Director.

 D. Residents are encouraged to talk to their roommate(s) first to resolve conflicts or violations of the roommate agreement.
 In cases where the residents cannot reach resolution on their own, they must consult with their Resident Advisor(s).
 The Resident Advisor(s) will attempt to resolve the situation through mediation.